Zarina2311/google-keep-clone/README.md

 ## Google Keep Clone

-An app for creating, keeping, and storing notes created by Google.
-You can find the original version here: https://google.com/keep.
+An app created by Google for creating, keeping, and storing notes (You can find the original version here: https://google.com/keep).

-App written using JavaScript, HTML, CSS.
+Clone app written using JavaScript, HTML, CSS.